-The purpose of this Initial Study is to evaluate the potential environmental impacts of the proposed UCM/MCCD "Promise" Intersegmental Student Housing project to determine what level of environmental review is appropriate.
-As shown in the Determination in Section IV of this document and based on the analysis contained in this Initial Study, it has been determined that the proposed project would not result in any significant impacts that cannot be mitigated to less than significant levels.
-The analysis contained in this Initial Study concludes that the proposed project would result in the following categories of impacts, depending on the environmental resource involved: no impact; less than significant impact; or less than significant impact with the implementation of project-specific mitigation measures.
+The purpose of this Initial Study is to evaluate the potential environmental impacts of the proposed Project to determine what level of environmental review is appropriate.
+As shown in the Determination in Section IV of this document and based on the analysis contained in this Initial Study, it has been determined that the proposed Project would not result in any significant impacts that cannot be mitigated to less than significant levels.
+The analysis contained in this Initial Study concludes that the proposed Project would result in the following categories of impacts, depending on the environmental resource involved: no impact; less than significant impact; or less than significant impact with the implementation of project-specific mitigation measures.
 Therefore, preparation of a Mitigated Negative Declaration is appropriate (the Mitigated Negative Declaration is presented in Appendix A).